Hi! I'm Xinyi.

 I am a Postdoctoral Scholar in the Paul G. Allen School of Computer Science & Engineering and a Data Science Postdoctoral Fellow in the eScience Institute at the University of Washington.
 I am fortunate to work with Amy Zhang and Tim Althoff.

-Check out our recent work as an example: We developed MUSE, an retrieval-augmented LLM that excels in detecting misinformed or potentially misleading content across modalities, domains, and tactics (e.g., cherry-picking) while providing clear, accurate explanations supported by trustworthy references.
-It significantly outperforms top human benchmarks and advanced LLMs like GPT-4.
-Feedback is welcome!
+Check out our recent work as an example: We developed MUSE, an LLM enhanced with advanced web retrieval and multimodal integration.
+It excels at detecting misinformed or potentially misleading content while providing clear, accurate explanations supported by trustworthy references.
+It significantly outperforms top human benchmarks and state-of-the-art LLMs like GPT-4.
+Currently, MUSE is being integrated into ARTT Guide, an NSF-funded public-facing product to support quality exchanges around credible information.
+Interested in becoming an early tester?
+Let us know!

 I was selected as a Rising Star in EECS and a Rising Star in Data Science in 2024.